 - If your skin develops chronic purple spots that are itchy and makes you feel a discomfort

-- When the purple spots on skin develop into blisters, sores and wound that refuse to heal
+- When the purple spots on the skin develop into blisters, sores and wound that refuse to heal

-- If your baby or child develop symptoms of purpura spots that looks worrisome
+- If your baby or child develops symptoms of purpura spots that looks worrisome

 - Signs and symptoms of purple spots on the skin: https://www.webmd.com/first-aid/tc/bruises-and-blood-spots-under-the-skin-topic-overview#1

 - Causes of purple spots on skin (purpura): https://www.healthline.com/health/purpura#causes

 - How to get rid of purples spots on the skin: http://scarsandspots.com/get-rid-purple-scars/